 - 8.1 The trustee is required to send annual progress reports to creditors.
-In addition to the items described above and especially those in paragraph 6.2 the reports must include: - Details of the basis fixed for the remuneration of the trustee (or if not fixed at the date of the report, the steps taken during the period of the report to fix it); - If the basis has been fixed, the remuneration charged during the period of the report, irrespective of whether it was actually paid during that period (except where it is fixed as a set amount, in which case it may be shown as that amount without any apportionment for the period of the report); - If the report is the first to be made after the basis has been fixed, the remuneration charged during the periods covered by the previous reports, together with a description of the work done during those periods, irrespective of whether payment was actually made during the period of the report; - A statement of the expenses incurred by the trustee during the period of the report, irrespective of whether payment was actually made during that period; - Where appropriate, a statement - That the remuneration anticipated to be charged is likely to exceed the fees estimate or any approval given for remuneration exceeding the estimate;
+In addition to the items described above and especially those in paragraph 6.2.1 the reports must include: - Details of the basis fixed for the remuneration of the trustee (or if not fixed at the date of the report, the steps taken during the period of the report to fix it); - If the basis has been fixed, the remuneration charged during the period of the report, irrespective of whether it was actually paid during that period (except where it is fixed as a set amount, in which case it may be shown as that amount without any apportionment for the period of the report); - If the report is the first to be made after the basis has been fixed, the remuneration charged during the periods covered by the previous reports, together with a description of the work done during those periods, irrespective of whether payment was actually made during the period of the report; - If fees have been fixed on a time costs basis, the actual hours and average rate (or rates) of the costs charged for each part of the work; - A statement of the expenses incurred by the trustee during the period of the report, irrespective of whether payment was actually made during that period;

-- That expenses incurred or anticipated to be incurred are likely to exceed, or have exceeded, the details given to the creditors prior to the determination of the basis of remuneration; and - The reason for that excess. - A statement of the creditors' rights to request further information, as explained in paragraph 8.2, and their right to challenge the trustee's remuneration and expenses. - 8.2 Within 21 days of receipt of a progress report a creditor may request the trustee to provide further information about the remuneration and expenses set out in the report.
-A request must be in writing, and may be made either by a secured creditor, or by an unsecured creditor with the concurrence of at least 5% in value of unsecured creditors (including himself) or the permission of the court. - 8.3 The trustee must provide the requested information within 14 days, unless he considers that: - The time and cost involved in preparing the information would be excessive, or - Disclosure would be prejudicial to the conduct of the bankruptcy or might be expected to lead to violence against any person, or - The trustee is subject to an obligation of confidentiality in relation to the information requested.

-in which case he must give the reasons for not providing the information.
+- Where appropriate, a statement - That the remuneration anticipated to be charged is likely to exceed the fees estimate or any approval given for remuneration exceeding the estimate; - That expenses incurred or anticipated to be incurred are likely to exceed, or have exceeded, the details given to the creditors prior to the determination of the basis of remuneration; and - The reason for that excess. - A statement of the creditors' rights to request further information, as explained in paragraph 8.2, and their right to challenge the trustee's remuneration and expenses. - 8.2 Within 21 days of receipt of a progress report, a creditor may request the trustee to provide further information about the remuneration and expenses set out in the report.
+A request must be in writing and may be made either by a secured creditor, or by an unsecured creditor with the concurrence of at least 5% in value of unsecured creditors (including themselves) or the permission of the court. - 8.3 The trustee must provide the requested information within 14 days, unless they consider that: - The time and cost involved in preparing the information would be excessive, or - Disclosure would be prejudicial to the conduct of the bankruptcy or might be expected to lead to violence against any person, or - The trustee is subject to an obligation of confidentiality in relation to the information requested, in which case the trustee must give the reasons for not providing the information.